 • In order to put up a robust defence to any potential HMRC challenge, it is of great value to be able to demonstrate that a pension contribution made by the employer is pursuant to a contractual obligation.

-• Agreements are straight-forward to implement, and their existence is a potentially invaluable aid to ensuring that the contribution is treated as an allowable expense.
+• Service Agreements are straight-forward to implement, and their existence is a potentially invaluable aid to ensuring that the contribution for Directors or owners of small businesses is treated as an allowable expense.

 Implementing the Service Contract